Compensation & Personal Injury Lawyers

-Medical negligence or malpractice occurs when a medical practitioner, hospital, allied health professional (such as a physiotherapist or dentist) fails to exercise reasonable care and skill when providing treatment, and you are injured physically, or mentally because of it.
+Medical negligence or malpractice occurs when a medical practitioner, hospital, or allied health professional (such as a physiotherapist or dentist) fails to exercise reasonable care and skill when providing treatment, and you are injured physically or mentally because of it.

 It is a complicated area of negligence, because proving a practitioner, hospital or other medical professional breached the duty of care owed to you, requires careful consideration of:

-- The facts that lead to you suffering harm;
+- The facts that led to you suffering harm;

 - The Civil Liability Act, which is the relevant law applicable to medical negligence; and